-Imagination is proud to collaborate with Digi-Keys on this RVfpga webinar featuring Prof. Sarah Harris (UNLV).
-Join this webinar for a close look at the inner workings of the RISC-V processor core and ways to implement a soft RISC-V processor core in a target (Xilinx) FPGA device.
-The webinar covers the foundational knowledge that the next generation of Programmers and Engineers need to harness the potential of RISC-V. The webinar attendee will learn how to:
+Join Digi-Key for a close look at the inner workings of the RISC-V processor core and ways to implement a soft RISC-V processor core in a target (Xilinx) FPGA device.
+The RVfpga webinar covers the foundational knowledge that the next generation of Programmers and Engineers need to harness the potential of RISC-V. Digi-Key is proud to sponsor this webinar in collaboration with Imagination Technologies featuring Prof. Sarah Harris (UNLV).
+The webinar attendee will learn how to:

 - Target a commercial RISC-V core and system-on-chip (SoC) to an FPGA

 - Add more functionality to the RISC-V SoC